More Universal Theme Parks Rumored for Europe - Inside the Magic

 The latest exclusive disclosure by the Bedford Independent sheds further light on Universal Destinations & Experiences’ ambitious venture.
 The conglomerate has procured a vast expanse of 240 acres in Bedford, England.
 The revelation marks a significant step in Universal’s strategic vision for future expansion.

-Inside The Magic reached out directly to Universal Destinations & Experiences for exclusive comments on the Universal Great Britain theme park announced yesterday.
+Inside The Magic contacted Universal Destinations & Experiences for exclusive comments on the Universal Great Britain theme park announced yesterday.
 “We recently acquired land in Bedford and are at the early stages of exploring its feasibility for a potential park and resort at this site,” said Brian Bruce, Director of Corporate Communications for Universal Destinations & Experiences.
-“The UK has a large population, creative industries, strong tourism, and transportation infrastructure with close proximity to other parts of Europe.”
+“The UK has a large population, creative industries, strong tourism, and transportation infrastructure with proximity to other parts of Europe.”

 The company has acquired around 500 acres of land in Bedford, which includes a former brickwork.
 Universal Studios has other locations in the UK, including Universal Studios London, a theme park and resort complex located in London.
-Universal Studios is also known for its outposts in California, Florida, Singapore, Beijing, and Osaka.
+Universal Studios is also known for its outposts in California (Universal Studios Hollywood), Florida(Universal Studios Florida), Singapore, Beijing, and Osaka.
 But now, new rumored reports of select domains may indicate that more theme parks might be heading to Europe.

 Is Spain Getting a Universal Park?
 Maybe